aurule/npc/README.md

 The recommended way is to download the debian package for the latest release and install it as normal.

 If you're using a different system, download the latest release tarball and unpack it (or clone the repo).
 Install the required packages above in the most appropriate way for your system, then run `make install` to symlink the launcher scripts.
 To uninstall the binaries, run `make uninstall`.
-If you'd rather handle the symlinks yourself, link the scripts `npc.py` and `npc-gui.py` to somewhere in your path, like `~/bin`.
+If you'd rather handle the symlinks yourself, link the script `npc.py` to somewhere in your path, like `~/bin`.

 Finally, you can download or clone, then run `pip install .`.
 This installs npc like any other python package, including launcher scripts.